 China, Hong Kong and Taiwan – Coronavirus Disease Update

-All ports have announced that both residents, visitors and crews from Hubei or stayed in Hubei in last 14 days are prohibited to go on board all vessels.
+The restriction concerning the residents, visitors and crew from Hubei or stayed in Hubei in last 14 days are prohibited to go on board all vessels have been lifted.
 Incoming visitors, and crew to be temperature screened before entering the city or port.

 All passengers / crew should fill the Health Declaration form, both at the time of entry and departure in declaring their health situation.
 Symptoms of cough, fever or difficulty to breath must be reported to a customs officer then a mask must be used to avoid further spreading the virus.
 All passenger and crew entering China must provide recent travel history.